Video interviews: how to do well

 - read through any guidance notes from the recruiter and follow their instructions

-Before you start you should test your microphone and make sure you know how to use the software, like how to:
+Before you start you should test your microphone and make sure you know how to use the software.
+This includes how to:

 - start and end the session